uv-rust/par_io/Readme.md

     6. the return value from the callback is stored into an array
     7. the buffer is moved back to the thread that sent it
     8. all the return values from all the consumer threads are merged into a single array and returned to client code

-Memory consumption is equal to:

- *(buffer size) x (number of buffers per producer) x (number of producers)*

-and independent from number of chunks or file size.

-Having more than one buffer per producer queue allows reading and data consumption to overlap

 ### Writing